Skip to main content

 This feature controls whether items that have already acted as qualifiers for one offer can also act as qualifiers for other offers.

-This feature is controlled by the “Allow items to qualify for multiple offers” checkbox in the Discount Limits section.
-By default, this checkbox is unchecked, meaning items can only qualify for one offer at a time.
+This feature is controlled by the “Exclude items already used to qualify for another offer” checkbox in the Discount Limits section.
+By default, this checkbox is unchecked, which allows qualifier reuse across offers.

 Key Concepts